ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

   ridtxt =  ("<" ridfmt ">") / ridfmt
 ~~~

 The format specified here is not very strict as the key goal is uniqueness.
+In
+order to create this uniqueness, the Mail Receiver may wish to use elements
+such as the receiving domain, sending domain, and a timestamp in combination.
+An example string might be "1721054318-example.com@example.org".
+An alternate
+could use a date string such as "2024-03-27_example.com@example.org".

 ### Email